franciscoxavier04/pm-BIM/CONTRIBUTING.md

 Please add tests to your code to verify functionality, especially if it is a new feature.

-Pull requests will be verified by GitHub Actions as well, but please run them locally as well and make sure they are green before creating your pull request.
+Pull requests will be verified by GitHub Actions, but please run them locally as well and make sure they are green before creating your pull request.
 We have a lot of pull requests coming in and it takes some time to run the complete suite for each one.